Last Updated May, 2020

-Nonetheless, below are the reasons that induced us that life in Vietnam during a long time period is not for us.
-You may find them silly and they may not be bothering you at all (good.)
+Nonetheless, below are the reasons why living in Vietnam during a long time period is not for us.
+You may find them silly and they may not be bothering you at all.
 But we wanted to get a bit personal and share our feelings and thoughts.

 Living in Vietnam When There is a Language Barrier